Updated: Dec 30, 2020

-I never would have imagined I would receive a transformative lesson on how I could more fully embrace my own Teshuva process as a therapist at an in-patient treatment center for substance abuse disorders.
+I never would have imagined I would receive a transformative lesson on how I could more fully embrace my own Teshuva (spiritual growth) process as a therapist at an in-patient treatment center for substance abuse disorders.

 Here are four of the major insights that I have gleaned from observing the “rehab” process first-hand: